Skip to main content

 Only output if secrets are found:

-rafter agent scan --quiet
+rafter secrets --quiet

 Exits with code 1 if secrets found, perfect for CI pipelines.